-Jolene Rickard (b.
-1956), Two Canoes, 1987; color photograph collage, 28 x 17 inches; The M&T Bank Collection at the Burchfield Penney Art Center, 1991
+Jolene Rickard (Tuscarora, Turtle Clan, born 1956), Two Canoes, 1987; color photograph collage, 28 x 17 inches; The M&T Bank Collection at the Burchfield Penney Art Center, 1991

 Messages / Visual Platform

-On View Friday, April 13–Sunday, July 29, 2018
+On View Friday, April 13–Sunday, September 16, 2018

-This exhibition of works from the Burchfield Penney Art Center’s collection delivers artists’ messages about issues that affect our environment, health, identity, and survival.
+Artists deliver messages about issues that affect our environment, health, identity, and survival.
 They stimulate conversation and action in the face of adversity in social and political arenas.

-Messages / Visual Platform has been curated by SUNY Buffalo State graduate students in the museum studies course, MST 622 “Researching and Presenting Museum Collections.”
+Messages / Visual Platform was curated by SUNY Buffalo State graduate students in the museum studies course, MST 622 “Researching and Presenting Museum Collections.”
 They include: David Banchich, Ashley Carney, Audrey Clark, Matthew Crissey, Mark Dabney, Melissa Fanton, Carla Feller, and Mary Langille.
-They worked with Nancy Weekly, Burchfield Penney Instructor of Museum Studies at SUNY Buffalo State, who is also the Burchfield Scholar, Head of Collections, and Charles Cary Rumsey Curator.
+They worked with Nancy Weekly, Burchfield Penney Instructor of Museum Studies at SUNY Buffalo State, who serves as the Center’s Burchfield Scholar, Head of Collections, and Charles Cary Rumsey Curator.